infojam-james/Test-Cases/Investigations/Reopening-an-Investigation/investigations-10.md

 >**Yorsafety: Investigation questions returned to Case Lead**

->The Investigation questions have been reviewed by the Health & Safety, and you are required to amend some of the details you previously entered.
-Please log into Yorsafety and visit the 'Investigation' tab in the relevant Incident Dashboard.
+>This investigation has been reviewed by the Health & Safety Team, and you are required to amend some of the details you previously entered.
+Please log into [Yorsafety](https://www.yorsafety.org.uk) and visit the 'Investigation' tab in the relevant Incident Dashboard.